-As many as 94% of organizations are practicing some form of agile according to 9th annual State of Agile survey™, yet I have first-hand experience seeing countless organizations that aren’t doing agile right, aren’t getting the maximum benefits and are just taking a superficial approach.
+As many as 94% of organizations are practicing some form of agile according to the 9th annual State of Agile survey™, yet I have first-hand experience seeing countless organizations that aren’t doing agile right, aren’t getting the maximum benefits, and are just taking a superficial approach.

 So how can you tell if your organization is doing agile right?

 There is a vast difference between the way Olympic sprinter and world record holder Usain Bolt approaches his goals and how an everyday person trying to lose weight by running approaches their goals.
 Usain Bolt is the elite of the elite, in the top 1% of the top 1%.
 His approach to training is irrelevant and unrealistic for an everyday person trying to lose weight.